Korhrob/HiveBSQ/README.md

 # HiveRush02

-Just a quick repo to share and track my progress at hive during rush 02
+Just a quick repo to share and track my progress at hive during bsq